sheldrake/PM/handbook/getting-started.md

 # Getting Started

-## Welcome
+## Weeeelcome!

-New to the core team?!
-Weeeelcome!
 We are always excited to onboard new team members, and wish you lots of fun while hacking on AKASHA's projects.

 We had you in mind a lot while writting this handbook, because we want to present you with all the information and some shortcuts for a productive and enoyable start.
 So we recommend reading the handbook before anything else.
 Take your time, grab a cup of tea, and enjoy the reading.